magoo/redteam-plan/README.md

   - You want to avoid any feeling that this is a punishment for bad security.
 - Has the team been informed that this is meant to be a gift to a blue team, not to punish bad security?
 IE, this is not a test, this is sparring?
   - Doubling down on this point.
 Make sure it's known that this is a valuable feedback loop, not an employee performance cycle.
-- Has a specific [method](https://attack.mitre.org/wiki/Main_Page) or probably "kill chain" been selected to start from?
-Is it a practical risk?
+- Has a specific [method](https://attack.mitre.org/wiki/Main_Page) or realistic "kill chain" been selected to frame the exercise?
 - Is your goal to simulate an incident in a heavily mitigated risk, or a risk with much less telemetry / preventative measures?
 - During each phase, what is the "break glass"?
 How do you announce widely what the truth is, and what needs to happen next, in case a red team goes awry and causes an outage?

 ### Attack Design
-An attack both represents the risks you're trying to mitigate, the incident you're trying to handle, or the individuals you're hoping to include on the response.
+An attack represents the risks you're trying to mitigate, the incident you're trying to handle, or the individuals you're hoping to include on the response.
 These decisions all have planning burdens that are helpful to identify as early as possible.
 - Does the attack actually need a lot of expertise and effort, or can you have simple recreations of an attack to discover?
 Are external parties even necessary?
 - Where should the attack begin in the kill chain?
 (IE, early: spear phishing, or late: lateral movement with domain admin)
 - What credentials / physical access / documentation are required to support the initiation of the attack?
 Who will provide them?
 Are there security implications that need to be followed up on later?